sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 Here we’re _mutating_ the original `puppy` object by changing its `age` property.

-Mutations are often problematic.
+Mutation is often problematic.
 Consider this function:

 <!-- const console = { log: vi.fn() } -->